devilsdet/dsa_java/src/dsa_java/recursion/Readme.md

 so as we can see we are having two output after each iteration (One without the char and other with character).
 When the length of input is zero, we are getting the output.

+### PrintUniqueSubsets_12

+    Same for
+    Print All Subset (Order is not maintained)
+    Print All Subsequence (Order is maintained)
+    Print all powerset

+    abc = "" a b c ab ac bc abc (Subsequence) abc = subsequence + not maintained order